GREEKC/hackathon-marseille/practical_info.md

 #### Hexagon building (working sessions)

-The work session will take place in the Hexagon building
+The work session will take place in the Hexagon building (rooms per session are indicated in the [schedule](schedule.md)).

 [![The Hexagon building on Campus Luminy. ](images/hexagon.jpg)](images/hexagon.jpg)